Blosc/blogsite/pages/blosc-in-depth.rst

    :width: 75%
    :align: center

-You can also check out the `slides that explain the highlights of Blosc2 NDim, specially when dealing with highly sparse, multidimensional datasets that appear when exploring the Milky Way <https://www.blosc.org/docs/Exploring-MilkyWay-SciPy2023.pdf>`_.
-There it is also discussed `Btune <https://btune.blosc.org>`_, a tool that helps you finding the best Blosc2 configuration for your data.
+You can also check out the `slides that explain the highlights of Blosc2 NDim <https://www.blosc.org/docs/Exploring-MilkyWay-SciPy2023.pdf>`_ (`paper version here <https://www.blosc.org/docs/Exploring-MilkyWay-SciPy2023-paper.pdf>`_), specially when dealing with highly sparse, multidimensional datasets that appear when exploring the Milky Way.
+There it is also discussed `Btune <https://ironarray.io/btune>`_, a tool that helps you finding the best Blosc2 configuration for your data.

 When Blosc2 is used in combination with other libraries, magic can happen.
 For example, when used with HDF5/PyTables, Blosc2 can help to query tables with `100 trillion rows in human time frames <https://www.blosc.org/posts/100-trillion-baby/>`_.
-Read more on this in these `slides on the latest developments of Blosc2 <https://www.blosc.org/docs/Blosc2-WP7-LEAPS-Innov-2023.pdf>`_.
+Read more on Blosc2/HDF5 integration and other bells and whistles in this `report <https://www.blosc.org/docs/Blosc2-HDF5-LEAPS-INNOV-Meeting-2024-04-08.pdf>`_.

 .. raw:: html